Diocese of Brownsville: 1980 to 2000

-1995 to present
+2000 to 2020

-In 1995, John Paul II appointed Bishop Raymundo Peña of the Diocese of El Paso as the next bishop of Brownsville.
-In 2003, the diocese and the United Farm Workers of America settled a lawsuit over five workers who were fired from Holy Spirit Church in McAllen and Sacred Heart Church in Hidalgo.
-Peña retired in 2009.
+In 2003, the diocese and the United Farm Workers of America settled a lawsuit over five workers who were fired from Holy Spirit Parish in McAllen and Sacred Heart Parish in Hidalgo.
+Peña retired as bishop of Brownsville in December 2009.

-Auxiliary Bishop Daniel E. Flores from the Archdiocese of Detroit was named bishop of Brownsville by Pope Benedict XVI in 2009.

-In November 2018, the diocese sued the Trump Administration, saying that the border wall with Mexico would cut off access to La Lomita Chapel.
-The diocese claimed that the federal government was violating its First Amendment rights under the US Constitution.
-In February 2019, Congress amended an existing appropriations bill to prohibit new funding for any border barriers at La Lomita.
+Auxiliary Bishop Daniel E. Flores from the Archdiocese of Detroit was named bishop of Brownsville by Pope Benedict XVI in December 2009.In November 2018, the diocese sued the Trump Administration.
+The diocese claimed that the proposed section of border wall with Mexico would cut off access to La Lomita Chapel, located on diocesan property in Mission.
+The diocese maintained that the federal government was violating the diocese's First Amendment rights under the US Constitution.
+In February 2019, the US Congress amended an existing appropriations bill to prohibit new funding for any border barriers at La Lomita.

+The City of McAllen in 2019 ordered the diocese to move the Respite Center of Catholic Charities of the Rio Grande Valley from its current location in a residential neighborhood.
+The Center, which provided services to asylum seekers, had been the focus of complaints from neighbors.
+The city allowed the center to relocate in downtown McAllen.

+2020 to present

+Texas Attorney General Kenneth Paxton sued the Catholic Charities of the Rio Grande Valley (CCRGV) in February 2024, claiming that the charity was harboring illegal aliens and operating a stash house in violation of the Texas Penal Code.”
+CCRGV stated that it cared for immigrants who had been released by the U.S. Customs and Border Protection.
+In January 2024, the U.S. Department of Homeland Security suspended grant funding to CCRGV, claiming violations of federal grants.

-As of 2023, Flores is the current bishop of Brownsville.
+As of 2025, Flores is the current bishop of Brownsville.

-Sex abuse
+Sexual abuse

-In 2004, the Dallas Morning News published a report on sexual abuse accusations against Basil Onyia, a Nigerian priest who arrived in Brownsville in 1999 and was assigned as assistant pastor of the Basilica of Our Lady of San Juan del Valle.
-By early 2000, the diocese was receiving complaints from staff and parishioners about inappropriate behavior by Onyia towards women and girls.
+In 2004, the Dallas Morning News published a report on sexual abuse accusations against Basil Onyia, a Nigerian priest who had arrived in Brownsville in 1999.
+The diocese had assigned Onyia as assistant pastor of the Basilica of Our Lady of San Juan del Valle.
+By early 2000, the diocese was receiving complaints from Basilica staff and parishioners about inappropriate behavior by Onyia towards women and girls.
 In April 2000, after a woman filed a police complaint, Peña transferred Onyia to a parish in Harlingen.
-Later in 2000, two priests complained from Harlingen complained to Peña about Onyia.
+In late 2000, two priests urged Peña to send Onyia back to Nigeria.
 In January 2001, Peña asked Onyia's bishop in Nigeria to recall him.
-In February 2001, the relatives of a developmentally disabled girl accused Onyia of rape.
-Peña ordered Onyia to a third parish, but Onyia fled to Nigeria.
+In February 2001, the relatives of a developmentally disabled girl accused Onyia of abuse.
+Peña ordered Onyia to a third parish, but Onyia fled to Nigeria that same month.
 The Vatican laicized him in 2016.

 Deacon Ronaldo Chavez, a school principal, was arrested in January 2014 on charges of sexually abusing a 15-year-old boy multiple times in 2013.
 Chavez later pleaded guilty and was sentenced to seven years in prison.

+The diocese in February 2019 released a list of 13 priests with credible accusations of sexual abuse.